-The library and service centre buildings overall are in good to very good condition.
+The libraries and service centre buildings overall are in a good condition.
 This indicates that most of these buildings are in a sound and serviceable condition and there are no serious issues that signal the need for extensive renewal work.
-The Leeston Library was excluded from assessment as the intent is to build a new facility in 2022 and Rolleston Library will be managed as part of the community centre once Te Ara Ātea opens.
+The Leeston Library / Medical was excluded from assessment as the intent is to build a new facility in 2024.